sigsum/sigsum-go/doc/sigsum-proof.md

 6. Compute the `leaf_hash` from the `checksum` and the other items on the leaf line, and check that the inclusion proof is valid.
-In the corner case that `tree_size = 1`, the check that `leaf_hash = root_hash`.
+In the corner case that `tree_size = 1`, instead check that `leaf_hash = root_hash`.

 ## Use of timestamps

-The cosignature timestamps covered by the corresponding witness cosignature, and hence are required to be able to verify the cosignatures.
+Each cosignature timestamp is covered by the corresponding witness cosignature, and hence are required to be able to verify the cosignature.
 However, after a cosignature has been verified, the timestamp value is ignored by the above verification procedure.
 Application policy may apply additional constraints on the timestamps.